Price Point: $20 – $30 for 750 ML

 Wild Turkey 101 has a very nice taste.
 It seems well-aged for something with no statement on the label.
 There’s some nice corn/oak sweetness, and very little rye influence (a positive for me).
 Add your standard caramel and vanilla and you’ve got a good tasting bourbon.

-The finish is lengthy a pleasant, the way a high-proof bourbon should be.
+The finish is lengthy and pleasant, the way a high-proof bourbon should be.

 Rating & Recommendations